astronomer/docs/learn/airflow-context.md

 return_greeting() >> greet_friend
 ```

-You can find an up to date list of all available templates in the [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/templates-ref.html).
-You can learn more about using XCom to pass data between Airflow tasks in the [Pass data between tasks](airflow-passing-data-between-tasks.md) concept guide.
+Find an up to date list of all available templates in the [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/templates-ref.html).
+Learn more about using XComs to pass data between Airflow tasks in [Pass data between tasks](airflow-passing-data-between-tasks.md).

-### Custom operators
+### Retrieve the Airflow context using custom operators

-In a traditional operator, the context is always passed to the `.execute` method via the `context` keyword argument.
-If you write a [custom operator](airflow-importing-custom-hooks-operators.md), you have to include a `context` kwarg in the `execute` method as shown in the custom operator example below.
+In a traditional operator, the Airflow context is always passed to the `.execute` method using the `context` keyword argument.
+If you write a [custom operator](airflow-importing-custom-hooks-operators.md), you have to include a `context` kwarg in the `execute` method as shown in the following custom operator example.

 ```python
 class PrintDAGIDOperator(BaseOperator):